mglantz/advanced-networking-workshop/labs/lab-2/README.md

 * What happens if the cli syntax changes?
 * How do you see when configuration is actually changed on a device?
 * Is this easy to maintain?

+The answers to above questions are:
+* Your automation breaks and you may not know when that happens.
+* That is very complicated to see at all.
+* No.

 ## 2.4 Learning about purpose specific configuration modules
 In your Ansible toolbox, there are a lot of modules built to manage specific configuration for your device, such as interface and VLAN configuration.